hashicorp/tfc-workflows-tooling/docs/ADOPTION.md

 1. Pull request/Merge request is opened and triggers the workflow.
 1. Pipeline runner checkouts the branch with the included changes
 1. Upload Configuration, optionally mark it as `speculative` so the same configuration version cannot be applied.
-1. A new run starts in Terraform Cloud for the uploaded ConfigurationVersion, specifying the run as `plan-only`.
+1. A new run starts in HCP Terraform for the uploaded ConfigurationVersion, specifying the run as `plan-only`.
 This creates a speculative run that does not lock the workspace.
 1. Results of the run and plan is presented to the user, such as a comment on PR/Merge request.